mohibul75/Hello-with-Kubernetes/Docker/ENTRYPOINT vs CMD vs RUN/README.md

 In a Dockerfile, instructions can be written in two formats: the exec form and the shell form.
 The choice between these two formats applies to the RUN, CMD, and ENTRYPOINT instructions.
 Below are examples illustrating both formats:

 ### Shell Format
-In a Dockerfile, instructions can be written in two formats: the exec form and the shell form.
-The choice between these two formats applies to the RUN, CMD, and ENTRYPOINT instructions.
-Below are examples illustrating both formats:
+In the shell form, instructions are written as a simple string, similar to how commands would be entered directly in a terminal.
+The following examples demonstrate the shell form:
 - CMD ls -la
 - ENTRYPOINT ls -la
 - RUN apt-get update